code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 to be determined to calculate the physical properties, the solved variable, enthalpy must be deduced.
-The preferred temperature-enthalpy law should be defined (a general example is provided in (\ref cs_user_physical_properties), and can be used for the initialisation of the variables in (\ref cs_user_initialization)).
+The preferred temperature-enthalpy law should be defined (a general example is provided in (\ref cs_user_physical_properties), and can be used for the initialization of the variables in (\ref cs_user_initialization)).
  For the _electric arcs_ module, the physical properties are interpolated from the data file __dp_ELE__ supplied by the user.
 Modifications are generally not necessary.